odysseyhack/odysseyhack.github.io/README.md

-# Code Quality Matters during your Odyssey!

-## Free service to evaluate the maturity of your [Odyssey.org](https://Odyssey.org) prototype
+# Free service to evaluate the maturity of your [Odyssey.org](https://Odyssey.org) prototype

 When: 12 - 14 April 2019